0mWindyBug/WFPCalloutReserach/README.md

 ##  Reversing the callout registration mechanism
 as always with callouts (or 'callbacks') mechanisms , the registration function is a good starting point as it's likely at one point or another to interact with how callouts are organised internally , reversing FwpsCalloutRegister you'll end up with the following sequence of calls :

-fwpkclnt!FwpsCalloutRegister<X> -> fwpkclnt!FwppCalloutRegister -> fwpkclnt!FwppCalloutRegister -> NETIO!KfdAddCalloutEntry -> NETIO!FeAddCalloutEntry
+fwpkclnt!FwpsCalloutRegister<X> -> fwpkclnt!FwppCalloutRegister -> NETIO!KfdAddCalloutEntry -> NETIO!FeAddCalloutEntry

 reversed code of NETIO!FeAddCalloutEntry is shown below